Project-Based Learning

 Subjects Come Alive in Projects

-Math – while taught separately in small, skill-based groups – is applied to measure, design, and analyze data, whether calculating budgets for a business plan, creating geometric patterns in art, or charting environmental changes in science.
+• Math – while taught separately and daily in small, skill-based groups – is applied to measure, design, and analyze data, whether calculating budgets for a business plan, creating geometric patterns in art, or charting environmental changes in science.

-Language Arts comes alive as students research, write, and present findings, crafting persuasive essays, stories, or presentations tied to their projects.
+• Language Arts comes alive as students research, write, and present findings, crafting persuasive essays, stories, or presentations tied to their projects, as well as daily reading comprehension or journaling.

 This interdisciplinary approach ensures students don’t just “learn a subject”—they see how knowledge connects, how it’s used in the real world, and how their own ideas can have impact.